-For the other schemes the information sought will vary from that above, refer to OD 316-X and OD501.
+For the other IECEx Schemes the information sought will vary from that above (refer to IECEx OD 316- and IECEx OD 501).

-3.5 Use of Video or tele-Conferencing
+3.5 Use of video or teleconferencing

-In noting that an assessment of an ExCB or ExTL encompasses both on-site assessment activities as well as off-site assessment of documentation etc, use of video or teleconferencing facilities can be an effective tool during an assessment, especially when assessing documentation or conducting interviews of key personnel.
+In noting that an assessment of an ExCB or ExTL encompasses both on-site assessment activities as well as off-site assessment of documentation etc., use of video or teleconferencing facilities can be an effective tool during an assessment, especially when assessing documentation or conducting interviews of key personnel.